10 Top tips for closing down your swimming pool

 Here are some of the top 10 tips for closing your swimming pool:

-- When closing down your pool for the winter make sure you check the pH of the pool water to make certain it’s balanced
+- When winterising and closing down your swimming pool, make sure you check the pool water pH to make certain it’s balanced

-- Then check the total alkalinity and calcium hardness.
+- Check the total alkalinity (TA) and calcium hardness are at the right levels.

-- Balancing the water in this way will help to protect the pool’s surface from etching and staining and it also activates the sanitiser to keep the water healthy.
+- Balancing the water in this way will help to protect the pool’s surfaces from etching and staining and it also activates the sanitiser to keep the water healthy.

-- Shock your pool and use winter swimming pool chemicals like algaecide to preserve the water in your pool to keep it looking clear and blue (but not dark green) ready for your summer season.
+- Add shock chlorine to your pool, (Follow manufactures instructions) and use winter swimming pool chemicals like algaecide to preserve the water in your pool to keep it looking clear and blue (but not dark green) ready for your summer season.

 - Take off your solar pool cover, clean it down and either store it away or leave it on the roller, covered.